rachelgagnon/gemma-flex-tpu-example/README.md

 ### Create a cloud storage bucket
 Create a cloud storage bucket for your flex template.

-### Create a custom container
-To build a custom container, use Docker.
-This repository contains a Dockerfile that you can use to build your custom container.
-To build and push a container to Artifact Registry by using Cloud Build.

-gcloud builds submit --tag us-central1-docker.pkg.dev/dataflow-build/rgagnon/gemma-tpu-image gcloud builds submit --tag gcr.io/dataflow-build/rgagnon/gemma-tpu-image

-### Create Pub/Sub topics for input and output
+### Create Pub/Sub topic for output
-To create your Pub/Sub source and sink, follow the instructions in Create a Pub/Sub topic in the Google Cloud documentation.
-For this example, create two topics, one input topic and one output topic.
-Follow the instructions in Create pull subscriptions to create a pull subscription for each of the two topics you jsut created.
-The input subscription allows you to provide input to the pipeline, while the output subscription will allow you to see the output from the pipeline during and after execution.
+To create your Pub/Sub sink, follow the instructions in Create a Pub/Sub topic in the Google Cloud documentation.
+For this example, create one output topic.
+The output subscription will allow you to see the output from the pipeline during and after execution.

 # Code overview
 This section provides details about the custom model handler and the formatting DoFn used in this example.